rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 # Lifecycle

 Via the Lifecycle plugin the current lifecycle state can be etrieved.
-The plugin also allows an App to change the state of the application (limited to 'close' and 'ready').
+The plugin also allows an App to change the state of the application (limited to `close` and `ready`).

 The SDK also informs the App whenever the App lifecycle state changes by emitting events.
 You can listen to these events by using the `Events` plugin.